kryptogo/jobs/README.md

 - Expertise in database technology with solid understanding to synthesize data with user insights
 - Hands-on skills with statistical software

+#### UX Designer

+**Design awesome UX for Cobinhood Website and Apps**

+**Requirements**:

+- Familiar with Flow Chart / Wireframe / Prototyping / Usability Test / User Research / Interaction Design / User Interview.
+- Familiar with PS / AI / Sketch / InVision / Zeplin.
+- Familiar HTML5, CSS3, Sass, and popular web UI frameworks.
+- Familiar with micro animation design with After Effects / Principle.
+- Passionate about all things UI and other areas of design and innovation.
+- Please attach your online portfolio or any relevant personal design series for reference.

 #### Product Intern (Senior Students Welcomed)

 We are looking for a Product Tester to assess software quality through manual and automated testing.
 As a Product tester, you will be responsible for finding and reporting product defects, as well as to develop new test cases.